 Sew the two sides of the front, shown with grommets, 2″ on the curve side (bottom).
 This is the side that will be sewn to the top of the fur boot.

 Place the top and front piece print-side up.
 Align the curved side of the front piece with the small curve of the top piece.

 Sew at 3/8″ using a very small zigzag and then serge.
 This has become the front of the boot.

 Pin the back piece to the front of the boot.
-Sew at 3/8 and then use your serger to prevent the seam allowances from unravelling.
+Sew at 3/8 and then use your serger to prevent the seam allowances from unraveling.
 If you do not have a serger use a large zigzag.
-This stitching will not be seen since it will be covered by the fur.
+This stitching will not be seen since it will be covered by fur.

 Step Three: Sewing the fur

 Follow the same exact instructions on how to sew the sweater fabric.
 Sew the top to the front but remember to change the seam allowance to 1/8″.